1anza/dataviscourse-pr-gravitymarket/README.md

 Html files `./*.html` are are served as web pages.

 Additional files in `./res` and `./data/` are served as resource content for the website.

+### Project Video

+Link to the project video: https://youtu.be/VhVIM8NMe6I